iterative/dvc.org/content/docs/dvclive/live/make_stage_template.md

 ## Description

 Creates `{Live.dir}/stage_template.yaml`, which provides a template for a DVC pipeline stage.
-Copy the contents into a `dvc.yaml` file _outside the DVCLive directory_ (since that directory will get deleted on each run) to automatically capture the outputs tracked by DVCLive when running a DVC pipeline.
+You can then copy the contents into a `dvc.yaml` file _outside the DVCLive directory_ (since that directory will get deleted on each run) to automatically capture the outputs tracked by DVCLive when running a DVC pipeline.